-- 2. By way of background, collagen cosmetic products (like the L'Oreal Products at issue here) are beauty products that contain collagen, and that purportedly stimulate collagen synthesis and growth, leading to anti-aging benefits.
+- 2. By way of background, collagen cosmetic products (like the Algenist Products at issue here) are beauty products that contain collagen, and that purportedly stimulate collagen synthesis and growth, leading to anti-aging benefits.
 The global collagen market was valued at \$4.27 billion in 2018 and is expected to grow to \$6.63 billion by 2025.2 As a result, collagen has become a huge marketing tool to draw consumers into "anti-aging" or "healthy-aging" or products. - 3.
-Collagen is the main structural protein in human connective tissues, most notably human skin.
+Collagen is the main structural protein in animal and human connective tissues, most notably human skin.
 Collagen therefore serves as one of the main building blocks for bones, skin, hair, muscles, tendons, and ligaments. - 4.
 The human body naturally makes collagen, but this production decreases with age.
 As humans enter their 20s and 30s, collagen production slows, triggering wrinkles and saggy skin. - 5.
 Consumers therefore desire collagen skincare products, in theory, to replace the natural collagen organically lost by aging of the human body.
 Collagen is often sold as a supplement, like collagen peptide powders, capsules, or liquid. - 6.
 Accordingly, collagen has become a popular beauty product ingredient that claims to improve the health and appearance of consumers' skin. - 7.
-However, topical application of products containing collagen does not improve skin texture because collagen molecules cannot penetrate the epidermis.3 This is because collagen molecules, with a high molecular weight of 300 kDa (kilodaltons),4 are too large to be absorbed into the skin when applied in a cream.5
+Some manufacturers, like Defendant, claim that their products contain "vegan collagen," made of genetically engineered microorganisms, such as yeasts and bacteria.